 So, they choose to worship on the upcoming full moon day.
 But, something strike on the mind of Suchandra that he call his wife and ask her to make a kind of unique dish from the fresh rice grain, this time.

 Now, it was all up to Krita, what to make, and how to make it.

 She was also no less than Suchandra, thus she accepted the challenge and went to the kitchen.
 She then prepared the flour of recently harvested rice and look for ingredients that she could use to make one novel dish.

 Thereafter, she came with a unique dish from the kitchen, which was a sweet dumpling.
 Suchandra liked it so much that he wanted to share that dish with all his neighbors.
 So did he.
-Even, the neighbors of them liked it so much that they named it Yo;mari.
+Even, the neighbors liked it so much that they named it Yo;Mari.
 (Yomari means the favorite bread.)

-He even declared that whoever prepares yomari in the form of god and goddess on the full moon of thin la and observe four days of devotion to God will get rid of poverty and will acquire health, wealth, and prosperity.
+He even declared that whoever prepares Yomari in the form of god and goddess on the full moon of thin la and observes four days of devotion to God will get rid of poverty and will acquire health, wealth, and prosperity.
 This is how the series of the festival started.

-*Note- As per the Social History of Nepal, Yomari punhi was first mentioned in Bhasa Bhamsawali as in the time phrase of King Amshubarma in 6th of the century.
+*Note- As per the Social History of Nepal, Yomari Punhi was first mentioned in Bhasa Bhamsawali as in the time phrase of King Amshubarma in the 6th of the century.

 No review on this yet.
 Be the first one to review.